SimDoc: Topic Sequence Alignment based Document Similarity Framework: Background

 \subsection{Problem Statement}

-Given a pair of textual documents\footnote{The generalized problem statement also includes matching documents having multimedia content; which is beyond the scope of the current paper.}, $D_1$ and $D_2$, a document similarity measure should be able to represent the text content of the documents using some formal method and compute the semantic similarity score between the documents.
-Here, by semantic similarity we refer to the closeness in the their semantic content, as opposed to syntactical closeness.
+A document similarity measure ($\sigma$) should, given a pair of textual documents\footnote{The generalized problem statement also includes matching documents having multimedia content; which is beyond the scope of the current paper.} ($D_a$, $D_b$), be able to compute the semantic similarity between them, while fulfilling the following criteria: \begin{itemize} \item $\sigma:\bar{D} \times \bar{D} \mapsto [a,b]$ where $\bar{D}$ represents the document space. \item $a \in \mathbb{R}$ is the lower-bound score. \item $b \in \mathbb{R}$ is the upper-bound score. \end{itemize}

-Document similarity scores are usually defined on the real space $\mathbb{R}$ via the function $\sigma$ defined as follows: \\ \textbf{Definition 1} (\textbf{Document Similarity Measure} ($\sigma$)):